aliharis/smstrap/README.md

 3. Copy the frontend build output to the `static` folder in the project root directory
 4. Build the Go executable, embedding the frontend files

-After running the script, you'll have an updated `sms-simulator` executable that includes the latest frontend build.
+After running the script, you'll have an updated `smstrap` executable that includes the latest frontend build.

 To run the bundled executable, simply